 But beware of pride – thinking you “know it all” and relying on your own opinions will stop you from hearing what God wants to teach you.

 - How much do you seek advice from the Bible and spiritual mentors about your relationship with God, your marriage, your parenting, or other areas of your life?

 - Are you a good learner?

 …because they hated knowledge and did not choose the fear of the LORD.
 They refused my advice.
 They despised my every warning.Proverbs 1:29-31,33 GW

 31] They will eat the fruit of their lifestyle.
 They will be stuffed with their own schemes.
 But whoever listens to me will live without worry and will be free from the dread of disaster.

-- Imagine if your life were free from these things!
-It can be when you choose to listen to God.
+Imagine if your life were free from these things!
+It can be when you choose to listen to and learn from God.

 [20-21] He never stopped believing God’s promise, for he was made strong in his faith to father a child.
 And because he was mighty in faith and convinced that God had all the power needed to fulfill his promises, Abraham glorified God!Romans 4:20-21 TPT